How long does a counselling session go for?

 What are some common reasons people seek help from a psychologist?

 People seek help for a broad range of reasons.
-These include everyday problems such as work stress, relationship troubles or coping with illness as well as problems such as depression, anxiety, grief, drug and alcohol issues, trauma, bullying, eating disorders, self-esteem and confidence issues, gambling, LGBTI issues etc.
+These include everyday problems such as work stress, relationship troubles or coping with illness as well as problems such as depression, anxiety, grief, substance issues, trauma, bullying, disordered eating, low self-esteem etc.

 What does counselling involve and how can it help?

 Counselling is a unique process that typically involves talking, exploring past and/or present concerns and introducing evidence-based strategies to assist you to get the most out of life.
 Counselling also incorporates an educational component whereby you will be taught about the connection between your brain and your wellbeing.
 When talking to a psychologist you will experience non-judgemental support and undivided attention.
 Clients often comment that this process creates a sense of feeling heard and understood and helps them to gain clarity.